 My reasoning for this is this: In my experience, good light tends to be soft light, and soft light tends to have a low dynamic range.
 Also, by working in a narrower band of light, you start to really 'see' more, and notice tonal responses in the landscape that won't work for you.
 In essence, you become more aware and also more selective about what you shoot.
 This, in my opinion can only be a good thing, as photography is really the art of learning to 'see'.

-And this is perhaps the issue.
-I think most photographers who seek wider dynamic range from their cameras aren't aware of what the limitations of their medium can offer them - or bring to their work.
 I've learned a lot about light because I had to figure out how to get all the tones of a scene into a limited dynamic range.
-I had to go through the pain of shooting in crap light and getting my images home and realising they looked a lot worse than images shot in soft light.
+I've had to go through the pain of shooting in crap light and getting my images home and realising they looked a lot worse than images shot in soft light.

-Perhaps this is the real issue at hand: we want to be able to shoot anything, at any time, the way we want.
-In other words, won't we will always be wanting what we can't have?
+Perhaps the real issue at hand is this: we want to be able to shoot anything, at any time, the way we want.

 Improvements in photographic skill are done in small steps.
 We need to notice changes, and for this to happen, we need the changes to happen in manageable bites for our mind to digest.

-Learning what good light is, does not come from having a flexible system that can handle all kinds of light.
-This kind of system can just record ugly light well.
-Learning about good light comes from working within the confines of what nature has provided us with.
-Cameras do not see the way we see, and hoping that a high dynamic range camera will allow us to cut a corner in our own photographic development is just false economy.
-We have to do the work, and earn the knowledge.
+Learning what good light is does not come from having a flexible system that can handle all kinds of light.
+This kind of system encourages us to be lazy.
+Instead, we have to do the work, and earn the knowledge.